 Our 4 Lateral Entry classes are reserved for teachers already in a Lateral Entry Program.

 To be eligible to take any of the following Lateral Entry courses, you must have:

 - A Plan of Study to pursue licensure in a NC public or charter school from the Regional Alternative Licensing Center (RALC) or the Lateral Teacher Assistance Program (LTAP) in the CMS school system

 - A four-year degree from a regionally-accredited college or university.

-None of these courses are open to Early Childhood Education majors.
+These courses are not open to Early Childhood Education or Nursing Students

 Praxis Exam information can be found at this website: www.ets.org/praxis